HMAS

 Physical Countermeasures decoys: 2 SSE

-Electronic Countermeasures ESM: Condor CS-5600; intercept and warning
+Electronic Countermeasures ESM: ES-3701U; intercept and warning

 Radars navigation: Kelvin Hughes Type 1007; I-band